 It's important to know from the start how much it will cost you to live in the property, and what you can expect from the landlord/letting agent while you're living there.
 Here are some important questions to ask:

-- What is included in the rent?
+- What is the duration of the contract?

 Find out more: Best and worst home insurance - see our list of Which?
 Recommended Providers.

-Most rental properties are advertised by letting agents rather than directly by landlords.
+Most rental properties are advertised by letting agents, rather than directly by landlords.
 If you move into one of these properties you will pay:

-These fees include an administration charge, a credit reference check, and check-in or check-out fees - often amounting to hundreds of pounds.
+These fees include an administration charge, a credit reference check, and check-in or check-out fees, often amounting to hundreds of pounds.

 Letting agents may not tell you their fees until you have decided you to move into a property.
 So make sure you ask at the earliest opportunity.